-As of October 2010 propylene glycol is an approved animal feed material according to EU Regulation 892/2010.
-It is listed in the Catalogue of Approved Feed Materials (EU Regulation 68/2013) and in the EU Register of Feed Materials.
-Previous restrictions related to the authorization as feed additive only prior to October 2010 are no longer in application*.
+As of October 2010 propylene glycol is an approved animal feed material according to Regulation (EC) No 767/2009.
+It is listed in the Catalogue of Approved Feed Materials (Regulation(EU) 68/2013) and in the EU Register of Feed Materials.

 In 1994, the Cosmetics Industry Safety Panel (of CTFA, Cosmetic, Toiletry and Fragrance Association, known today as “The Personal Care Products Council”) confirmed propylene glycol to be safe for use in cosmetic articles, and at higher concentrations than those actually used in consumer products.

 In Europe Regulation (EC) No 1223/2009 on Cosmetic Products works on the principle of a “negative” list which defines substances that are prohibited or restricted for use in cosmetics.
 Propylene Glycol is not on this list.